bnguyen1994/Collaboration-Analysis/README.md

 * Show “success” of a researcher(s)/topic

 ## Challenges & Motivation
-* Deploy Hadoop on a six-node cluster
+* Deploy Apache Hadoop 3.1.0 and MPICHv2 on a six-node cluster
 * Apply knowledge learned from Big Data class
 * Obtain first-hand experience with Hadoop clustering